vinayvis821/bearStudios/README.md

 To run this website locally, clone the repository to your desktop.
 Open a terminal/powershell window and navigate to the directory (Node + npm must be installed).

-Run the command "npm install" to install all dependencies.
-Then run "npm run dev" to launch the website.
+Run the command `npm install` to install all dependencies.
+Then run `npm run dev` to launch the website.

-On a browser, enter "localhost:5173" in the browser to see the site
+On a browser, enter `localhost:5173` in the browser to see the site

 ### Images of the site